Italian welfare state: Health care

-In 1978, a health reform introduced the National Health Service (Servizio Sanitario Nazionale – SSN), a term inspired by the National Health Services in the United Kingdom.
+In 1978, a health reform introduced the National Health Service (Servizio Sanitario Nazionale – SSN).
 The SSN is a public and universalistic system aimed at guaranteed healthcare for all citizens.
 It was planned to be an entitlement and was not means-tested.
 Later, the financial situation urged to introduce user charges in order to avoid wastages, even if this might lead to inequalities, and means-testing for common tests and medicine.
 In 1992 a major reform allowed citizens to pay higher fees in order to receive private services within the SSN; by this way, public spending decreased.
 Today the SSN is financed both by direct taxes and by the revenues of the local health agencies, made by partial or total payments on services.
 The SSN is mainly dealt by regions, which control the local health agencies and set the level of user charges, however under the control of the Health Ministry.
 Differences between regions in wealth levels, political coalitions in office and competence of the political elite brought to very different outcomes, as the "Red Belt" of central-Italian communist-led regions is thought to have the best, more comprehensive, cheap and universal healthcare system; the Northern Christian Democracy-led regions are thought to have quite good but expensive healthcare system, while the Southern regions are often charged with malasanità – bad healthcare.

 A specialistic visit costs around €30 and the price of a single envelope of drugs is €2, the same visit and the same drugs when done privately can rise many times.
 People in financial distress pay nothing for the aforementioned things.

 Education and cultural resources

-Education is free and compulsory for children between 6 and 18 years of age.
+Education is free and compulsory for children between 6 and 16 years of age.
 It includes five years of universal primary school, three years of secondary school and finally five years of high school leading to the Maturità exam and the award of a "diploma", which, in turn gives access to professions such as draughtsman-surveyor or teacher, and university courses.
 Primary school includes free books but not uniform or transport, and from the age of 12 the cost of books and transport, and all other fees for secondary school, are the responsibility of the family.
 Sometimes some families on low incomes who are eligible for means tested benefits can apply for a voucher to contribute to payment for the stipulated textbooks which are very numerous and expensive in Italy.
 Universities are both public and private; public universities are mainly financed by the state and have low, income-related fees and means-tested support for low-income students, while private universities have much higher fees.

 Students in primary and secondary education still have to pay minimal enrolment fees, usually around €20 per year, and the cost of books is not always covered by state vouchers.